deepjs/deep-mail/README.md

 deepjs wrapper for nodemailer.

-For transporter config paraleters see nodemailer docs.
+For transporter config parameters see nodemailer docs.

 ```javascript
 	require("deep-mail")